prs513rosewood/MolecularDynamics/_project/milestone02.md

 ### Assigment

 Implement the Velocity-Verlet integration and write a test for it.
+You find useful code snippets in the lecture material.